LaneCommunityCollege/aspects_rsyslog/README.md

 The value is passed through the Jinja `sort` filter.
 So you can control the order your rule blocks are written.
 Be sure to test before deploying to production!

+### aspects_rsyslog_config_oraclelinux7
+A dictionary/hash of rsyslog configuration blocks specific to the Oracle Linux 7 distribution.

+Default value is in `0000000000000default`.
+The complete rsyslog.conf copied from the `http://yum.oracle.com/boxes/oraclelinux/ol74/ol74.box` Vagrant box in August 2018.

+The value is passed through the Jinja `sort` filter.
+So you can control the order your rule blocks are written.
+Be sure to test before deploying to production!

+### aspects_rsyslog_config_oraclelinux6
+A dictionary/hash of rsyslog configuration blocks specific to the Oracle Linux 6 distribution.

+Default value is in `0000000000000default`.
+The complete rsyslog.conf copied from the `http://yum.oracle.com/boxes/oraclelinux/ol69/ol69.box` Vagrant box in August 2018.

+The value is passed through the Jinja `sort` filter.
+So you can control the order your rule blocks are written.
+Be sure to test before deploying to production!

+### aspects_rsyslog_config_bionic
+A dictionary/hash of rsyslog configuration blocks specific to the Ubuntu 18.04 bionic distribution.

+Default value is in `0000000000000default`.
+The complete rsyslog.conf copied from the `ubuntu/bionic64` Vagrant box in August 2018.

+The value is passed through the Jinja `sort` filter.
+So you can control the order your rule blocks are written.
+Be sure to test before deploying to production!

 ### aspects_rsyslog_config_general
 A dictionary/hash of rsyslog configuration blocks that will be applied to all hosts, regardless of distribution.